HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Running WaterGap for a specific basin (Under Development)
 *************************************

-In the example below, we will run WaterGap with a `standard run configuration <standard_anthropogenic_run>`_ for one year (1989) for the Mississippi basin.
+In the example below, we will run WaterGap with a :ref:`standard run configuration <standard_anthropogenic_run>` for one year (1989) for the Mississippi basin.

-Follow the standard run instructions for preparring the input data and setting up the configuration file from steps 2.1 through 2.5 `here <standard_anthropogenic_run>`_.
+Follow the standard run instructions for preparring the input data and setting up the configuration file from steps 2.1 through 2.5 :ref:`here <standard_anthropogenic_run>`.
 Then, as an additional step set the "SimulationExtend" under "run_basin" to "true" in the configuration file.

 .. figure:: ../images/user_guide/tutorial/run_basin_true.png